hogofogo/Charbot/README.md

 - I have a working chatbot, although I view this as work in progress and may add improvements;
 - I need to build web service.

 This started as an extension of a NLP course project I did.
-The project itself focused on building a stock overflow chatbot to provide answers to free form questions, essentially building a semantic vector of the question, comparing against similar vectors for previously answered questions, picking the closest and serving an appropriate response.
+The project itself focused on building a stack overflow chatbot to provide answers to free form questions, essentially building a semantic vector of the question, comparing against similar vectors for previously answered questions, picking the closest and serving an appropriate response.
 However the stack overflow bot has been trained on stack overflow data, and can not handle a normal chitchat.

 I have decided to build a chatbot using a seq2seq model, that would be able to generate human-like responses and train it on a sizable database of movie dialog subtitlles, which contains ~160K pairs.
 This is large enough to require a GPU processing.
 Once trained, the machine managed to carry on a reasonably coherent conversation - see flow example below.
 Some of the answers even come across as witty.